buds-lab/ashrae-great-energy-predictor-3-error-analysis/README.md

-# Where machine learning fails for building energy prediction
+# Limitations of machine learning for building energy prediction

-## ASHRAE GEPIII Kagglecompetition model error analysis and improvement suggestions
+## ASHRAE GEPIII Kaggle competition error analysis

 Analysis of the Time Series Residuals of the Great Energy Predictor III competition

+Details found in the Wiki